Hours & Pickup Policy

 Children may be picked up only by authorized persons between our hours of operation.

 Inform TYCC in advance if the child(ren) cannot be brought or picked up at the regular time.
-Your child(ren) will ONLY be released to authorized persons, or in case of emergency pick up by non authorized person, parent must inform TYCC the persons name/relationship to child and they must have proper identification.
+Your child(ren) will ONLY be released to authorized persons, or in case of emergency pick up by an unauthorized person, a parent must inform TYCC the name/relationship to the child and they must have proper identification.

 Safety is of the utmost importance, no child will be released to

 any parent who is obviously drunk, on drugs, or otherwise impaired in the provider's opinion.